AntoineThebaud/swlcalc/README.md

 * NY Raid items.
 * Woodcutter's talismans.

-tswcalc can be found at: http://joakibj.github.io/tswcalc
+swlcalc can be found at: https://github.com/AntoineThebaud/swlcalc

-**Note:** all active development of tswcalc takes place in the [`develop`](https://github.com/joakibj/tswcalc/tree/develop) branch.
+**Note:** all active development of swlcalc takes place in the [`develop`](https://github.com/joakibj/tswcalc/tree/develop) branch.
 The tip of [`master`](https://github.com/joakibj/tswcalc/tree/master) always points to the latest, stable release.
 All releases are tagged.
 The latest release is deployed to the [`gh-pages`](https://github.com/joakibj/tswcalc/tree/gh-pages) branch.

 Prerequisites
 --------
-The tools needed to build tswcalc are:
+The tools needed to build swlcalc are:
 * [node.js](http://nodejs.org/) (v0.10.45)
 * npm (v2.15.1)
 * [grunt](http://gruntjs.com/) (v0.4.1)